akifarhan/local_auth_bug/README.md

 ## Workaround for this issue

-Change to `classpath 'com.android.tools.build:gradle:3.5.0'` in `android/build.gradle` .
+Change back to `classpath 'com.android.tools.build:gradle:3.5.0'` in `android/build.gradle` .
+Do not update the plugin.